walterhiggins/WMPJS/README.md

 Try changing the value passed to openRussianDoll from `largeDoll` to another value and see what the output looks like.

 ### JSON
-I can't talk about Objects in javascript without briefly mentioning JSON.
+I can't talk about Objects in javascript without mentioning JSON.
 JSON is short for *JavaScript Object Notation* and refers to how objects are constructed using the object literal style we've already seen.
 JSON has become very popular among web programmers because it is an efficient way to send data back and forth between a web browser and a web server.
+Any time you see an object literal like this, you're looking at JSON:

+    var steve = { "name": "steve", "occupation": "miner" }

 There is also a JSON module which provides methods to:

 1. Let programmers print out an object in a way which is *somewhat* readable by humans.
 2. Read a string of JSON output and convert it from a string back into an object.

-We'll learn more about JSON, loading and saving data later in the book.
+We'll learn more about JSON, and loading and saving data later in the book.

 ### Achievement Unlocked!
 ![](img/achievement-plugin-dev-10.png)